 If you have a dog who gets hives, it’s good to know what exactly triggers the reaction.
 Once the culprit is identified you can stop your dog from getting hives, if you keep it away from what it’s allergic to.
 No trigger equals no reaction.

-Antihistamines work by inhibiting the further activity of histamines in the immune response.
-Histamines cause all the general symptoms of allergies that you are familiar with.
-By blocking these histamines from binding to their respective receptors, symptoms of hives are temporarily relieved.
-However, there are some side effects that can come with the use of these antihistamines.
+Antihistamines like Benadryl or Claritin work by inhibiting the further activity of histamines in the immune response.
+Histamines cause all the general symptoms of allergies that you are familiar with (red eyes, itchy skin, wheezing).
+By blocking these histamines from binding to their respective receptors, hive symptoms are temporarily relieved.
+However, there are some side effects that can come with antihistamines.

 - Increase in thirst/dehydration